tosolini-marion/tosolini-marion.github.io/_pages/publications.md

 Working Papers
 ===
 **Tosolini, M., 'Financing Industries on a Community Scale: the ECSC’s Borrowing Policy’, _BETA Working Paper_, 2024-28, 22p.
 [Available here](https://beta.u-strasbg.fr/WP/2024/2024-28.pdf).**

+This article analyses the implementation of the borrowing policy of the first European Community, the European Coal and Steel Community (ECSC).
+Using historical archives and a hand-created database, I mixed a qualitative and quantitative approach to study the evolution of the financial techniques used by the ECSC to borrow on the financial markets.

+This study shows that the evolution of the borrowing operations reflects the evolution of the international monetary system.
+In an initial period, the ECSC borrowed on the American markets, in dollars.
+It borrowed gradually on European capital markets and then on the euro-dollar market and the euromarkets.
+From the 1980s ongoing, the ECSC progressively became a borrower on the interbank market, using financial derivatives, such as interest or currency swaps.